nodejs/TSC/Security-Team.md

 3. `RESOLVED`: State for an issue that has had a fix published.
 Issues in this state should be disclosed.
 4. ...: Final states for issues that we will not fix:
-   * `NOT-APPLICABLE`: We do not agree this a vulnerability.
+   * `NOT-APPLICABLE`: The issue reported is not a vulnerability.
 We can request that the reporter close it to preserve their H1 "reputation points".
 If it is an issue, though not a vulnerability, we can suggest that it be reported to the Node.js issue tracker.